Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

 Conducting Consistent, Transparent, and Rigorous Reviews in Support of the United States Preventive Services Task Force

-As a key part of our EPC portfolio, we conduct systematic reviews for the U.S. Preventive Services Task Force (USPSTF) to inform their recommendations for primary care clinicians regarding the effectiveness of preventive clinical services such as screening, behavioral counseling, and preventive interventions.
+As a key part of our portfolio, we conduct systematic reviews for the U.S. Preventive Services Task Force (USPSTF) to inform their recommendations for primary care clinicians regarding the effectiveness of preventive clinical services such as screening, behavioral counseling, and preventive interventions.

 Under the Affordable Care Act, USPSTF-recommended services must be covered at no cost to patients, meaning our reviews carry significant policy weight.
 In recognition of the high stakes of applying our review results, we institute and maintain quality processes to ensure consistency, transparency, and rigor across multiple concurrent reviews.